 If you want to watch the finish line, or where there will be crowds, consider locking your bike a safe distance away and walking.
 This is as much for your safety as it is for the other spectators!
 It also minimizes the risk of theft or damage of your bike.

 See something, Say something:

 If you see something that seems suspicious, out of place, or potentially hazardous, tell emergency personnel or marathon staff as soon as possible.

 Here are some of the most common questions about the marathon:

 How do I book a bike?
 How early can I reserve?

 Just call us!
 Our number is 617-670-0637.
-We are open year round and can take reservations as early as you want.
+We are open year-round and can make reservations as early as you want.
 The Marathon is a VERY busy day and we usually do sell out.

 Okay, where’s the best action?